Nelly-Wambui/Collins-Nelly/Miniproject-Report.md

 ### Setup

-We downloaded FastP using thr following command
+We downloaded FastP using the following command

 ```
 conda install -c bioconda/label/cf201901 fastp